Get all the latest data for Douala

 Insights

-• The median home price in Douala in 2026 sits around 72 million XAF (about $129,000), which is roughly 25% lower than the average price because a small number of luxury villas pull the mean upward.
+• The median housing price in Douala in 2026 is about 72 million FCFA, but the average is closer to 95 million FCFA because expensive villas pull the average upward.

 photo of expert cedella besong